UCL/scikit-surgerydocker/docs/source/step2.md

 Run the following command to check that your docker image is created.
 This command will show all the docker images you have on your docker host including the newly created `my-project` Docker image.

-**Note:** Please make sure that the docker engine is running before executing the following command.
 ```
 docker images
 ```